-These general terms and conditions apply to DoD grants and cooperative agreements for R&D with institutions of higher education, nonprofit organizations, States, local governments, and Indian tribes.
-They also apply when incorporated into DoD grants or cooperative agreements for R&D with foreign organizations or foreign public entities (as defined in Sections 36 and 37 of Part 1 to these general terms and conditions).
-These general terms and conditions do not apply to DoD grants and cooperative agreements for R&D made directly to individuals or for-profit entities.
-However, portions of these general terms and conditions do apply to recipient's subawards for R&D made to for-profit entities.
+These general terms and conditions apply to DoD grants and cooperative agreements for R&D with institutions of higher education, nonprofit organizations, States, local governments, Indian tribes, and for-profit entities.
+They also apply when incorporated into DoD grants or cooperative agreements for R&D with foreign organizations or foreign public entities (as defined in Sections 37 and 38 of Part 1 to these general terms and conditions).
+These general terms and conditions do not apply to DoD grants and cooperative agreements for R&D made directly to individuals.
 Certain provisions within these general terms and conditions may indicate that they apply to certain types of recipients only.
 An example of this is FMS Article V for non-Federal audits.